Nicholas2023/alx-higher_level_programming/0x05-python-exceptions/README.md

-# Python Exceptions Tasks :happy:
+# Python Exceptions Tasks :smile:

 This repository contains solutions to the Python Exceptions Tasks.
 The tasks invlove working with exceptions in Python and implementing various functions to handle exceptions in different scenarios.